Popular front: Terminology and similar groups

-Another use of the word "front" in connection with communist activity was "Communist front".
-This phrase used "front" not in the sense of a political movement "linking divergent elements to achieve common objectives", but as a facade "used to mask" the identity/true character/activity of "the actual controlling agent", (examples being the World Federation of Democratic Youth, International Union of Students, World Federation of Trade Unions, Women's International Democratic Federation, and the World Peace Council).
-Communist front was a label frequently applied to political organizations opposed by anti-communists during the Cold War.
+A related term was "Communist front", meaning an organizational facade used to mask the true character of "the actual controlling agent", the Soviet Communist Party, with no real influence by others.
+The strategy of creating or taking over organizations that would then claim to be expressions of popular will, not merely organs of the Communist Party, was first proposed by Vladimir Lenin.
+Rather than political coalitions opposing fascism, these groups sought to spread the Marxist–Leninist message in places where it was either illegal or distrusted by many of the people the party wanted to reach.

-The strategy of creating or taking over organizations that would then claim to be expressions of popular will, and not manipulation by the Soviet Union or communist movement, was first suggested by Vladimir Lenin.
-These would not be political coalitions seeking power in opposition to fascist movements, but groups designed to spread the Marxist-Leninist message in places where the Communist party was either illegal or distrusted by many of the people the party wanted to reach.
-It was used from the 1920s through the 1950s, and accelerated during the popular front period of the 1930s.
-Eventually there were large numbers of front organizations.
+Front organizations were used from the 1920s through the 1950s, and proliferated during the popular front political coalitions of the 1930s.
+Eventually there were large numbers of front organizations, such as the World Federation of Democratic Youth, International Union of Students, World Federation of Trade Unions, Women's International Democratic Federation, and the World Peace Council.
+Anti-communists during the Cold War frequently accused liberal political organizations of being Communist fronts.